Cisco Catalyst Center Data Migration

 — |

-The following figures illustrate the supported Catalyst Center appliance migration paths.
+These figures illustrate the supported Catalyst Center appliance migration paths.

 The AWS and ESXi virtual appliances do not support three-node clusters with HA enabled.

-The following table lists key Catalyst Center features.
+This table lists key Catalyst Center features.

-Feature | Availability Date | Corresponding Catalyst Center Version |
+Feature | Availability date | Corresponding Catalyst Center version |

 ---|---|---|

-Disaster recovery support of mixed clusters (clusters consisting of second- and third-generation appliances) |
+Disaster recovery support of mixed clusters |

 2024-04-08 |